50 B & M Alaskan

 I have a special affection for lever action rifles and simply had to have a .500 for my lever guns!
 While a 50 Alaskan is a fine cartridge for the lever guns, the choice of bullets is but a small hand full in .510 caliber that will function properly in a lever gun.
 Quite the opposite is true of .500 caliber in which there are literally dozens of bullets to chose from in many weights and configurations.

 It was a very simple operation to take a normal 50 Alaskan case and squeeze it down to .500 caliber and start shooting.
-We converted existing Winchester and Browning M71s and the cartridge is a perfect fit for the Marlin Guide Guns.
+We converted existing Winchester and Browning M71s and the cartridge is a perfect fit for the Marlin guns chambered in 45/70.
 My rifles all have 18 inch barrels and are extremely handy and fast in action.

-Also available now is the North Fork 450 gr Premium Bonded, along with new BBW#13 Solids and Non-Conventional bullets from Cutting Edge Bullets.
+Also available now is the North Fork 450 gr Premium Bonded, along with Safari Lever Solids and Safari Lever Raptors from Cutting Edge Bullets.
 This gives the 50 B&M Alaskan more versatility than any lever action cartridge I know of.
 The various bullets from Cutting Edge and North Fork boost the capabilities of the 50 B&M Alaskan to entirely new levels of performance.

-Being a rimmed cartridge it is a natural for the Contenders and Encores, in which JD has taken a good deal of interest in, and many of these have been built and are in the hunting fields.
-It would also be excellent for many of the single shot rifles like the Winchester 1885 and the Ruger #1.
+Being a rimmed cartridge it is a natural for the Contenders and Encores, which SSK Firearms has taken a good deal of interest in, and many of these have been built and are in the hunting fields.
+It is also an excellent for many of the single shot rifles like the Winchester 1885 and the Ruger #1.